domeccleston/weight-lifting-ui-dom/README.md

 - User can scroll to view information about the app's key features.

-- Landing page is reponsive.
+- Landing page is responsive.

 ## Stretch: